9 Brands Like Reformation to Shop for Responsible, Feminine Fashion

-While Reformation may have set the tone, it’s not the only game in town when it comes to sustainable fashion.
-There are a number of brands like Reformation worthy of your wardrobe.
+While Reformation may have set the bar, it’s not the only game in town when it comes to sustainable fashion.

 “Being naked is the #1 most sustainable option,” reads Reformation’s famous tagline.
 “We’re #2.”
-Ok, so it’s not strictly true (hello mending, swapping, thrifting, and resale apps), but it is catchy.
-And it’s true that Reformation does more than many fashion brands when it comes to using responsibly-sourced materials and treating its garment workers fairly.
+Okay, so it’s not strictly true (hello mending, swapping, thrifting, and resale apps), but it is catchy.
+And, Reformation indeed does more than many fashion brands when it comes to using responsibly sourced materials and treating its garment workers fairly.
+It’s also a force for good in encouraging its customers to vote.

 Sustainable fashion brands like Reformation